Selective Nerve Root Block Treatment Q&A

 • A specialized x-ray (Fluorscopy) is used by the physician to guide the needle to the exact spinal nerve being blocked

-• When the desired location is achieved, a small amount of contrast dye is injected to highlight the location and confirm accurate placement of the needle.
+• When the desired location is achieved, a small amount of contrast dye is injected to highlight the location and confirm the accurate placement of the needle.

 • Once the nerve root is identified and confirmed with the dye, the solution to block the nerve is injected.